Parks and Public Spaces

 Advanced interdisciplinary design studio intended to advance student’s comprehensive understanding, capability and technical skill across ecological, social, economic and aesthetic variables.
 Students engage landscape and design issues of various scales and complexities.
 In this offering, students explored storm water infrastructure solutions and established a program plan for a more sustainable, amenity-driven, multi-functional storm water system in Downtown Denver.
-Taught with Bill Wenk of Wenk Associates, Todd Wenskoski of RNL Design and Peter Park, Planning Director, City of Denver.
+Taught with Bill Wenk of Wenk Associates, Todd Wenskoski of RNL Design and Peter Park, City of Denver Planning Director.

-Course centered on qualitative and quantitative data collection, analysis and communication in a planning context.
-Recent projects include Denver Urban Inventory, Planter Analysis (examples 1, 2, 3, 4) for client Downtown Denver Partnership, Peer Cities Analysis (client: Downtown Denver Partnership), and a physical assessment of all bus stops in the Westside Transit Enhancement Project (client: Denver Public Works Department).
+Course focus on qualitative and quantitative data collection, analysis and communication in a planning context.
+Recent projects include Denver Urban Inventory, Planter Analysis (examples 1, 2, 3) for client Downtown Denver Partnership, Peer Cities Analysis (client: Downtown Denver Partnership), and a physical assessment of all bus stops in the Westside Transit Enhancement Project (client: Denver Public Works Department).

 Advanced urban planning studio working with real client on real project to produce a design and management scheme for the public plaza fronting Denver Union Station.
 The studio won the Colorado-APA Award for best student project of 2008.

-Planning, Zoning, Real Estate Development, development control, design guidelines,providing an understanding of how and why certain policies, politics and powerful interests produce cities and built environments in a particular image.
+This course provides an understanding of how and why certain policies, politics and powerful interests produce cities and built environments in a particular fashion.
 But it moves beyond a singular focus on urban politics and asks what role(s) the planner can play in this production.
-The course outlines the building blocks of cities and uses extensive case studies to tease out which mechanisms are necessary for building “the good city”.
-City Building is fundamentally important for those planning to enter careers in the private sector (e.g. real estate development, market analysis, planning consultancy) or public sector (e.g. zoning officer, long-range planner, city politics).
+The course outlines the building blocks of cities and uses extensive case studies to tease out which mechanisms are necessary for building “the good city.”

-Urban Form Theory focuses on the historical and current production of the built environment and centers on realizing the position of urban design within the broader fields of urban development.
-In this course, we will look less at the practice of urban form production and more toward theories of urban form and design.
-We will analyze whether and how urban space is shaped by human relations, and in turn, shapes these same relations for future generations.
-Students will recognize how social, economic, political and cultural forces shape urban built form.
-We will also examine the crucial links between design and society, looking particularly at how formal elements can create or sustain diversity and interaction.
+Course focuses on the form and formation of the built environment and the position of physical planning and design within the broader fields of urban development.
+Students will recognize how social, economic, political and cultural forces shape the city, paying particular attention to the crucial links between design and society and how certain formal elements can create or sustain diversity and interaction.

 Planning Public Space – Rutgers University

-This intensive three-credit seminar course is geared toward graduate students in the Urban Planning and Policy Development program specializing in physical planning and social geography.
-As urban public spaces have become sites of conflict and controversy among city planners, policymakers and citizens, student work focuses predominantly on solving problems associated with the provision, design and management of public spaces.
-A major objective of the course is for students to develop a critical understanding of the various factors influencing public space planning such as privatization, corporate interests and urban design standards, while tackling difficult but topical issues of discrimination, the homeless, and urban social movements.
+Student work focuses predominantly on solving problems associated with the provision, design and management of public parks, plazas and rights of way.
+Students develop a critical understanding of the various factors influencing public space planning such as privatization, corporate interests and design standards, while tackling difficult issues of discrimination, the homeless and urban social movements.

 People and Places – Temple University

-This three-credit course is the initial required course in the undergraduate program in Community and Regional Planning.
-The core curriculum also satisfies the university-wide “American Cultures” requirement.
-The course introduces students to the major debates on the form and formation of cities.
-Students investigate communities and regions from physical, economic, statistical, political and social perspectives using a variety of materials, including scholarly articles, books, films, guest speakers and field trips.
-One major objective of the course is to develop interest in the community and regional planning field, as well as a basic understanding of how men and women are shaped by, and in turn, tend to shape the built environment.
+Initial course in the undergraduate program in Community and Regional Planning introduces students to the major debates on the form and formation of cities.
+Students investigate communities and regions from physical, economic, political and social perspectives using a variety of materials; a major objective of the course is to develop a basic understanding of how humans shape and are shaped by the built environment.